lemerchand/lemerchand/README.md

 		- Entering an invalid note range isn't error-handled
 		- Inclusive select only works with velocity
-		- Delete button is dumb and should be something else
 		- My code is messy

 **Some things I want to add:**